Hotels with a Rooftop in Ibiza

 Pool: Yes, medium-sized

-Shade: Bar area and Bali beds (extra cost, even for guests)
+Shade: Bar area and Bali beds (extra cost, even for guests – see below)

 Public allowed: Yes – day passes available

-Best for: Rolling out of bed for sunshine, refuelling, and pre-dinner sunset drinks
+Best for: Rolling out of bed for sunshine, refueling and pre-dinner sunset drinks

 Read my full rooftop bar and pool review